khinvi/emotional-landscape-composer/README.md

 ## Contributing

 This is a hobby project, so feel free to play around, modify, and improve it!
-Some ideas:
+Here are some other ideas I had:
 - Add new emotion mappings
 - Create better visualization tools
 - Improve the music generation algorithms
 - Add support for more geographic data formats

-## License

-This project is under the MIT License - do whatever you want with it and have fun!